If you’re taking a cruise you may be wondering why the majority of cruise lines don’t allow you to bring a power strip on board.

 What Happens if You Try to Bring a Power Strip on a Cruise?

 On embarkation day all luggage is scanned and the cruise lines are looking for banned items such as power strips.
 If these are found in your luggage they will be taken away from you and returned on the last day of your cruise.
-The cruise lines confiscate many items including irons, power strips, alcohol and dangerous items
+The cruise lines confiscate many items including irons, power strips, alcohol, and dangerous items

-Some cruise lines do allow you bring on a certain amount of alcohol but anything over this limit will be removed from you.
+Some cruise lines do allow you to bring on a certain amount of alcohol but anything over this limit will be removed from you.
 To find out which cruise lines allow you to bring on alcohol, including some that allow you to at every port, check out this guide: Can You Bring Alcohol on a Cruise?
 (Cruise Line Guide)

-You cannot bring a power strip on a cruise because the built in surge protector is a fire risk.
-Alternatives include a variety of USB hubs, socket outlet hubs and adapter hubs.
+You cannot bring a power strip on a cruise because the built-in surge protector is a fire risk.
+Alternatives include a variety of USB hubs, socket outlet hubs, and adapter hubs.
 Guests caught trying to bring a power strip on a cruise will have it confiscated.